 Top 5 Drinks

 To discover this traditional beverage, which won the gold medal at the 1900 Universal Exhibition in Paris, you will have to meet the last keeper of the recipe: Alexandre Krumenacher.
 The recipe has remained unchanged since 1840: crushed stones macerated in alcohol, sugar syrup and a mixture of plants.
-The liqueur is made in the distillery of the Cellier Saint Pierre, a historic 12th century building facing Troyes cathedral.
+The liqueur is made in the distillery of the Cellier Saint Pierre, a historic 12th century building opposite the Troyes cathedral.

-Our restaurants listed in the Michelin guide
+Our Michelin guide listed restaurants

-The best places to picnic
+The best spots to picnic

 You don’t always want to spend time in a restaurant, even if the experience is often pleasant.
-When the weather is fine, we like to take our time and get out the checkered tablecloth.
-Especially if by chance you come across the local market, the village delicatessen or a good caterer.
-The practical side of a picnic is that you can take a break wherever you want (or almost…).
-To help you in your quest for the best location, we have prepared a small selection for you!
-Some partners also offer picnic activities: in the vineyards, in the park of a beautiful estate or castle.
+When the weather is nice, we like to take our time and get out the checkered tablecloth.
+Especially if you happen to come across the local market, the village delicatessen or a good caterer.
+The practical aspect of a picnic is that you can take a break wherever you want (or almost…).
+To help you in your quest for the best spot, we have prepared a small selection for you!
+Some partners also offer picnic activities: in the vineyards, in the park of a beautiful estate or château.
 Trust them, let yourself be guided by your taste buds…